Grow Your Faith

 Virtue means moral excellence.
 God is morally pure and His divine nature is established on the principles of righteousness, goodness and truth, “For the fruit of the Spirit is in all goodness and righteousness and truth;” (Ephesians 5:9).
 Everything He says and does is based on these principles.
 The Holy Spirit which is the essence, mind and divine nature of God is His virtue.

-When we are baptised the Spirit, through which power we were given the faith to believe, is actually given to us, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.”
+When we are baptised the Spirit of God that provided us with the abilty to believe, is given to us, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.”
 (Acts 2:38 NKJV).
-That Spirit is the virtue of God and by receiving that Spirit we are adding virtue to that faith.
+That Spirit is the virtue of God and by receiving it we are adding virtue to our faith.
 God’s virtue in the form of the Holy Spirit becomes part of us.
 It is also given to us as an assurance that we will receive the inheritance that God said is reserved for us, “…Christ.
 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise, Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.”
 (Ephesians 1:12-14).

 Through this Spirit we are given everything we need to attain the promise of eternal life, “…to them that have obtained like precious faith with us through the righteousness of God and our Saviour Jesus Christ: Grace and peace be multiplied unto you through the knowledge of God, and of Jesus our Lord, According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.”
 (II Peter 1:1-4).